eniac-x-labs/.github/profile/README.md

 - [docs-chinese](https://github.com/savour-labs/docs-chinese) Shadow-x Chinese document

 ### 1.2.
 Projects planned to be developed
-- [protect-x-services](https://github.com/savour-labs/protect-x-services) layer3 pledge contract off-chain service project.
+- [protect-x-services](https://github.com/savour-labs/protect-x-services) layer3 staking contract off-chain service project.
 In order to attract more developers to join, this project is developed using rust
 - [ethereum-event-watcher](https://github.com/savour-labs/ethereum-event-watcher) The contract event indexing infrastructure of the EVM chain is provided for use by protect-x-services in order to attract more developers If you want to join, this project is developed using rust